Question: Is all vinegar gluten-free?

-MALT VINEGAR is most times made from barley, and it may also be produced from rye, called Rye Vinegar, which is NOT GLUTEN-FREE.
-Malt or rye vinegar is fermented and is not safe for people with celiac disease.
-These vinigars are not distilled vinegar, and they do contain gluten.
+Both malt and rye vinegar is fermented and is not safe for people with celiac disease.
+These kinds of vinegar are not distilled vinegar, and they do contain gluten.

 Other kinds of vinegar that may contain gluten.

-Flavored Vinegar – While many flavored vinegars are safe, some may contain malt or wheat (As an example, Heinz Tarragon Vinegar contains barley).
-Please read the ingredient labels carefully.
+Flavored Vinegar – While many flavored kinds of vinegar are safe, some flavors may contain malt or wheat (for example, Heinz Tarragon Vinegar contains barley).
+So, please always read the ingredient labels carefully.

-Asian Rice Vinegar – May contain wheat; you will find it listed on the ingredient label.
+Asian Rice Vinegar – This vinegar may also contain wheat.
+If so, you will find it listed on the ingredient label.